 A legal charge allows a lender to protect the money they have lent to an individual or company.
 It is a legal document signed by the borrower which is registered against the property at the Land Registry to alert any potential buyer of the existence of the debt.

 Although common types are mortgages from a bank or building society, parents who have lent money to their children to help purchase a property and wish for the funds to be repaid may wish to make use of a legal charge.
 Here, the legal charge would be tailored to the particular circumstances.
-This could include details on whether interest would be payable, whether there would be any monthly repayments or indeed whether the funds would be repayable on the sale of the property only.
+This could include details on whether there would be any monthly repayments or indeed whether the funds would be repayable on the sale of the property only.

 Another family-based legal charge could be obtained in the form of a Mesher Order.
 A Mesher Order, sometimes known as an 'order for deferred sale', is an order for the family home to remain in the couple's joint names until a certain trigger event happens, at which point the property would be sold, the sale proceeds divided and a chargeback given to the person in favour of the Order, exercisable on the occurrence of specified events.